fysikum/cmbenv/README.md

 # cmbenv for the CoPS group at Fysikum

-This repoistory is a fork of https://github.com/hpc4cmb/cmbenv.
+This repository is a fork of https://github.com/hpc4cmb/cmbenv.
 It adds the following functionality:

 - configuration for the Sunrise cluster at Fysikum where `TOAST` is cloned by git, and the additional packages are installed:
   `qpoint`, `pixell`, `sotodlib`, `so-pysm-models`, and `so3g`.

 - Ubuntu based Docker image compatible with the Sunrise configuration

 - configuration to build the chemical package `cp2k`

-Bellow are the instructions how to build and use the CoPS Docker imaga.
+Bellow are the instructions how to build and use the CoPS Docker image.

 ## Building cmbenv CoPS Docker image

-First, clone the repo, then generate the Dockerfile and build the corresponding Docker image:
+First, clone the repository, then generate the Dockerfile and build the corresponding Docker image:

 ``` bash